szczyglis-dev/py-gpt/README.md

 - Added `Refresh` option in File Explorer
 - Added monit about camera connect in Snap version with command to execute
 - Disabled MenuRoles on MacOS-affected menu items - issue #19

-# 2.0.151 (2024-02-16)

-- Improved integration between Chat and Vision when functions are provided

-# 2.0.150 (2024-02-16)

-- Added a new command for the `Google Web Search` plugin - `get_urls`, which allows retrieving a full list of searched URLs and passing it to the model for further use.
-- Implemented execution of `functions` defined in the API and their full integration with modes: `Chat` and `Assistant`.
-For more details, see the new section in the documentation: `Functions and commands`.
-- Fixed the tray icon change while the model is generating a response.
-- Improved stopping of agents using `Stop`.

-# 2.0.149 (2024-02-15)

-- Fixed and improved Assistants API (file handling, run handling, token usage, stopping)
-- Added vertical canvas resolutions in Painter
-- Added brush settings restore in Painter
-- Added log file viewer in Debug menu
-- Added log level switch in runtime (Developer settings)
-- Added functions defining and handling in Presets (works in ChatCompletion API)
-- Improved presets and assistants editor dialogs
-- Improved debugger and Developer settings

-# 2.0.148 (2024-02-07)

-- Fixed input/output timestamps in renderer
-- Added aspect ratio check and fit on image open in Painter tool

-# 2.0.147 (2024-02-04)

-- Added `@` tags for quick access to context from previous discussions in the `Context History` plugin (must be enabled in plugin settings, default: disabled).
-- Added automatic passing of the day of the week in the `Context History` and `Real Time` plugins.

-# 2.0.146 (2024-02-03)

-- Disabled online loaders for Llama-index if compiled version is detected (they work properly only in Python version)

-# 2.0.145 (2024-02-03)

-- Enabled the use of the Context history plugin in inline mode (without the need for the Command execution option).
-- Added automatic provision of the current date in the Context History plugin if the Real-Time plugin is disabled.
-- Added the ability to count contexts within a specified date range.
-- Added an option to limit the maximum number of contexts retrieved per query.
-- Enabled the "undo" option in the painter when clearing and opening a new image.

-# 2.0.144 (2024-02-02)

-- Improved Command: Context history plugin prompts

-# 2.0.143 (2024-02-02)

-- Added a new plugin: `Command: Context history (calendar)`
-- Added a new feature to context list: `Pin on top`
-- Added `Minimize to tray on exit` option

 The full changelog is located in the **[CHANGELOG.md](CHANGELOG.md)** file in the main folder of this repository.